bennettforkner/bennettforkner/README.md

 <div align="center">

 ## About Me
 Hi, I'm an Application Support Specialist in Wenham, Massachusetts.
 I specialize in functional automation and web development, equally comfortable in a variety of scripting and web tools.
-I am currently working on a few projects, primarily on GitHub, a student-developed website for our campus body.
+I am currently working on a few projects, primarily on GitHub, a student-developed website for our campus body, an application for tracking the status of network nodes, and a web-app for managing Windows Active Directory groups.
 Feel free to browse and explore, happy to have you here!

 -------------------